WD-Scott/NBA-MVP-Prediction/README.md

 After running the `preprocess_and_train` function, we use the `print_dict_imps` function from [helper_functions.py](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Python%20Modules/helper_functions.py) to print tables of the feature importances for each method, which the `preprocess_and_train` function stores in a Python dictionary.
 We then use the `avg_imp` function from [helper_functions.py](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Python%20Modules/helper_functions.py) to display the average feature importance across the eight methods.

-Refer to the Results section below to see the results of the feature selection process.
+Please refer to the Results section below to see the results of the feature selection process.

 #### Modeling
 <a name="modeling"></a>